Albly/UnsupSeg/README.md

 ## Files and folders description
-Experiments_results.ipynb - consists of experiments results (train/test metrics, their averaging and plotting)
+Experiments_results.ipynb - consists of experiments results (train/test metrics, their averaging and plotting) You don't have to execute cells in this file.
+Just obtain the results.

 Report.ipynb - consists of subblocks for different tasks:
 1. Dataloaders testing (for TIMIT, ArabicSpeech datasets)